Daneshmehr/Flipping-a-biased-coin/README.md

 print (count_heads(n, r))

 For project 2, the binomial distribution with parameters n and p is the discrete probability distribution of the number of successes in a sequence of n independent experiments.
 It takes different values in coin tosses which it has not simply fixed values.
-We know form Bayesian statistics, Posterior = Likelihood × Prior ÷ Evidence.
+We know that Bayesian statistics, Posterior = Likelihood × Prior ÷ Evidence.

-Python 3 computes analytical expression for the posterior in our experiment (coin tosses).
+Python 3 computes analytical expression for the posterior in our experiment (coin tosses)and plots the results.

-Python3 computes it and plot the results.